AzureAD/microsoft-authentication-library-for-go/apps/design/design.md

 ### Backend communication

-Communication to the backends is done via the requests/ package. requests.Token acts as the client that all communication done through via our apps.
+Communication to the backends is done via the requests/ package. requests.Token is the client for all communication.

-In turn requests.Token communicates via REST calls that are encapsulated in the ops/ client.
+requests.Token communicates via REST calls that are encapsulated in the ops/ client.

-If you want to add new functionality to an app that requires a new service call, the procedure is:

 ## Adding A Feature

-This is the general way to add a new feature to MSAL
+This is the general way to add a new feature to MSAL:

 - Add the REST calls to ops.REST
 - Add the higher level manipulations to requests.Token